sabbirhossainujjal/LLMVoX/README.md

 ### Configuration Basics

-LLMVoX requires a few base paths to be set correctly:
+LLMVoX requires a few base paths to be set correctly in the inference configuration file at `configs/inference_config.py`:

 * `wav_config_path`: Path to WavTokenizer configuration file
 * `wav_model_path`: Path to the pretrained WavTokenizer model checkpoint